Gloucestershire strengthens its position as a hotspot of ethical businesses

 Subscribers now number almost 1,000 - growth from zero over the last 20 months - and readership of editions is more than 12,000 a month.
 If you think that each edition usually contains six to eight stories, feel free to times the eyes on stories by that number.

-If you did, it would make this small operation, an outlier because it is the only Gloucestershire-headquartered platform leading by delivering journalism, a winner in terms of figures.
+If you did, it would make this small operation, an outlier as the only Gloucestershire-headquartered platform leading by delivering journalism, a winner in terms of figures.

 Raikes has built what it believes is the most credible business news website covering Gloucestershire, a quiet space away from the roar of marketing noise fast-flowing through the social media channels.